C++ Priority Queue Top - C++ Programming Tutorial

 Return value: It returns a reference to the top element of the priority queue.

-With the top function, we are not removing the highest priority element from the container.
-We are only returning a reference to the highest priority element in the container.
+By utilizing the top function, we are not eliminating the element with the highest priority from the collection.
+Instead, we are simply retrieving a reference to the element with the highest priority within the collection.

 C++ Simple Example using priority_queue::top Function